The Magisterium

 Think about it....

-That is super appealing!
+After all, it is super appealing!
 And it has been perpetuated just that way ever since.

 own isolated, and imperfect, understanding.